 \subsubsection{Case D -- a collisional small-tail mode.}

 In the collisional limit, the electron response of a small-tail mode is characterised by a jump in the electron flows across the $\lpar \sim 1$ region.
 This results in the scalings \refeq{eq:small-tails-estimate} for the electrostatic potential, electron density, and electron temperature in the $\lpar \gg 1$ region.
 As in the large-tail collisional mode, the size of the envelope of the mode is expected to be of scale $\lpar \sim \massrutp{1/4}$.
 To test these scalings, we examine an ITG mode with normalised electron collision frequency $\nustar=\nustarcollisionalitg$ (case D of figure \ref{fig:small_tail_modes_nustar_scan}).
+We scan in $\me / \mi$ from $ 5.4 \times 10^{-4}$ to $5.0 \times 10^{-6}$ while holding $\nustar$ fixed.
 We plot the electrostatic potential $\ptl$ in figure \ref{fig:phi-collisional-small-tails}.
 We note that $\ptl$ has no mass dependence for $\lpar \sim 1$, and that $\ptl$ has the mass scaling given by the estimate \refeq{eq:small-tails-estimate} for $\lpar \sim \massrutp{1/4}$.
 This confirms that the mode is a collisional, small-tail mode.
 In the simulations, we take $\delt = 0.025 \lscal/\vtheri$ and $\ntwopi = 39 (\mi/\md)^{1/4}$.